BridgePhase/quantization-benchmarks/README.md

 ## Configuration

-Edit the variables at the top of `run_benchmarks.sh` to choose your model and tasks:
+`run_benchmarks.sh` has defaults at the top of the script:

 ```bash
 MODEL="meta-llama/Llama-3.2-3B"   # Any HuggingFace model ID
 TASKS="ifeval,hellaswag"           # Comma-separated lm-eval task names
 ```

+You can override either value at runtime via CLI flags:

+- `--model <huggingface-model-id>`
+- `--tasks <comma-separated-task-list>`

 ## Usage